 In fact, some of the most notable breakthrough scientific discoveries, including many made by Nobel Laureates, demonstrate a clear integration of both the scientific method and practical application.
 For example, the 2007 award in Physiology and Medicine was given for _discoveries of principles for introducing specific gene modifications in mice by the use of embryonic stem cells._ By combining principle discoveries an indispensable technique in modern genetics was created_gene targeting.
 The feeling of which is more important, the principle discoveries or the application thereof, is likely what separates a scientist from an engineer.

 The importance of technology to the advancement of science in general is not limited to anecdotes resulting in a Nobel prize.
-A quick scan of the most highly-cited papers in the PNAS reveals that the top 13, indeed all 13, describe a novel methodology or technique.
+A quick scan of the most highly-cited papers in the PNAS reveals that the top 13, indeed all 13, describe a novel methodology or technique (isn’t it due to the fact that a methods paper can be useful to many different fields of biology while a regular paper in a journal like PNAS (that has a moderate impact factor) will interest a much narrow range of people?
+It would be interesting to do the same analysis in a journal like Science, Nature or Cell where both methods and primary research papers are usually interesting to a very broad range of people).
 Sequencing of DNA, microarray analysis, tetracycline-inducible promoters, recombinant adenovirus, and site-specific mutagenesis are just a handful of the tools on the list.
 This effect can also be seen in computation biology, where transformative algorithms, such as BLAT [Altschul et al., 1990] and Bowtie [Langmead et al., 2009] attain citations well beyond a typical paper in their journal of publication, indeed far more than most primary research articles.

 The growth of big datasets is forcing all in biomedical research to think like an Engineer.
 At least two major concerns require immediate attention: How to store the data and how to analyze it?